Ilya246/orbitfight/README.md

 Matrix server: https://matrix.to/#/#orbitfight:matrix.org

-This game is more of a learning project than a real game and is not really intended to be particularly interesting, another side effect of which is that the code may be rather cursed in places (example: main.cpp#404)
+This game is more of a learning project than a real game and is not really intended to be particularly interesting, another side effect of which is that the code may be rather cursed in places

 # Controls
 - W - forwards